corycrowley/phx-university/README.md

-# Phoenix University WordPress Theme
+# PHX University WordPress Theme

-University demo theme to display a list of events.
+Example theme to mimic a University for WordCamp Phoenix.